PSLmodels/PSL-Infrastructure/Catalog/library_criteria.md

 1. Track issues publicly (e.g. on GitHub).
 1. Show a changelog.
 1. Be written in an open source language.
+2. Add a "psl-cataloged" tag to the About section of the project's GitHub repository.
+3. Follow a standard contributor workflow, such as [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+4. Include continuous integration tests to ensure that tests are passing for proposed changes in pull requests and to document publicly that all unit tests are passing.

 ## Optional Additional Practices